nock/nock/README.md

 });
 ```

-If you tests are using promises then use `nockBack` like this:
+If your tests are using promises then use `nockBack` like this:

 ```
 return nockBack('promisedFixture.json')